-Explore the deep blue sea and all it has to offer in these mystical aquariums in Michigan and Ohio.
-With such a beautiful array of colorful anemone, sticky starfish, and even ferocious sharks, these aquariums make for a great destination for all family members.
+Explore the deep blue waters and its many aquatic residents at several intriguing aquariums in Michigan and Ohio.
+With beautiful arrays of colorful anemone, sticky starfish and even a sleek shark, these aquariums make for a great destination for parents and kids.

 - Address: 900 Inselruhe Ave., Detroit

 - Phone: 313-402-0466

 - Admission: free admission and parking with $11 Recreation Passport

 This was the first public aquarium to open in the United States in 1904.
 It’s filled with an array of salt and fresh water fish.
 Those planning to visit must have a Recreation Passport to get into Belle Isle State Park.

 - Hours: 9 a.m.-9 p.m.
 Monday-Saturday, 9 a.m.-7 p.m.
 Sunday

 The 225,000-square-foot show room houses a 65,000-gallon walk-through fish tank.
 This aquarium is home to various local fish.

 - Admission: free admission with a $11/Michigan State Parks Recreation Passport